-Car suspension system gives you a smooth ride and works hard to cope with uneven road surfaces.
+Repair suspension system gives you a smooth ride for long time.
+Car suspension works hard to cope with uneven road surfaces.

 The suspension is part of the chassis and is made up of springs, shock absorbers, struts, as well as linkages, bearings and ball joints.